Amzani/apidesk-sdk-test-def/docs/models/components/gender.md

 # Gender

-The gender of the contact, which can be used for personalization and demographic analysis.
-This optional field allows for more customized communication strategies and insights into the contact base.
+The gender of the contact, which can be used for demographic analysis and personalized communication.
+This field is optional and should be filled based on the contact's preference or available information.

 ## Example Usage